-New development promoting and protecting highway safety will be encouraged.
-It is expected that traffic from new commercial/ industrial developments and new residential developments comprising five or more dwellings, will generally contribute to traffic calming measures within the settlement boundary where the Parish Council deems it necessary.
+It is expected that traffic from new commercial/ industrial developments and new residential developments comprising five or more dwellings, will generally contribute to traffic calming measures within the settlement boundary where the evidence supports the need for such contributions.

-Following discussion with the relevant Highways Authority, the following scheme is envisaged: access "gates" to all roads leading into the village; further community approved traffic slowing devices in the central area of the village; a 20 mph limit throughout the central area.
+Following discussion with the relevant Highways Authority, the following schemes are envisaged:

+- Access "gates" to all roads leading into the village; - Further community approved traffic slowing devices in the central area of the village; - A 20 mph limit throughout the central area.